patient-centered care: the 8 principles every healthcare provider should know

-Patient-centered care (otherwise known as a "patient-centric” approach to medicine, healthcare, and the associated processes and technology) represents a paradigm shift in how patients, providers, and other participants think about the processes of treatment and healing.
+Patient centered care, also known as client centered care, is a "patient-centric” approach to medicine, healthcare, and the associated processes and technology.
+It represents a paradigm shift in how patients, providers, and other participants think about the processes of treatment and healing.

 Defined by the Institute of Medicine as the act of "providing care that is respectful of, and responsive to, individual patient preferences, needs and values, and ensuring that patient values guide all clinical decisions," patient-centered care prizes transparency, compassion, and empowerment.